Dr. Wai in "The Scripture with No Words": Plot

 There is an original Hong Kong release version and an international exported release version.
 The story, setting, and editing are greatly different.
 In the Hong Kong version, the story unfolds in the form of metafiction, in which a modern writer writes a novel with the "Adventure King" as the main character, while in the exported version, the story of the Adventure King is a story that his son heard from his father.
 In the Hong Kong version, the characters from the modern part have appeared in the novel "Adventure King" part under different roles.

 Hong Kong version

 This version uses portions of the original footage married to an entirely new plot involving a new character.
-Chow Si-kit (周时杰), a pulp serial author who was divorced by his wife Monica resulting in a serious case of writer's block, got drunk up after a divorce meeting with his wife.
+Chow Si-kit (周時杰), a pulp serial author who was divorced by his wife Monica resulting in a serious case of writer's block, got drunk up after a divorce meeting with his wife.
 Temporarily escapes reality by living vicariously through one of his lead characters, Dr. Wai, in a story about a quest for a mythical scripture.